When it comes to eating meat, few preparations are as pleasurable as barbecue.

 16461 S. HOUGHTON RD.

-Earlier this year, Tay’s Brew House expanded to include a barbecue restaurant (with a bar) on site.
+In 2019, Tay’s Brew House expanded to include a barbecue restaurant (with a bar) on site.

-The menu features Meat Plates (choice of one to three meats and two sides), Sandwiches, Kids Meals, Family Ranch Packs, or individual meat servings — brisket, pulled pork, and pulled chicken.
+The menu features Meat Plates (choice of one to three meats and two sides), Sandwiches, Kids Meals, Family Ranch Packs, or individual meat servings—brisket, pulled pork, and pulled chicken.

 Two Boots BBQ Shop